 In the Minnesota Economics Challenge, teams of students representing high schools across the state compete in a series of challenging tests of their economic understanding and reasoning abilities.
 Participants compete in both individual and team categories.
 The state competition is held at the Federal Reserve Bank each spring with an opportunity for winning teams to earn a trip to nationals in New York City in May.
 Visit the National Economics Challenge homepage for more information on the national competition.
+Photos from the 2018 challenge are on our Facebook page!

 Who is eligible?